akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `ref`: string name of the node that's referenced.

+## Shift Node

+Shift nodes have the type string "ShiftNode" and contains the following members:

+* `origin`: the origin for the shift.
+If unset, the origin will be at zero.
+* `children`: an array of child nodes.
+Each element is an object with the following elements:
+	* `nodeType`: the name of the node type.
+	* `data`: the data for the node.
+* `itemLists`: array of item list names to add the node to.

 ## Transform Node

 Transform nodes have the type string "TransformNode" and contains the following members: